capashaa/EBEProtocol/README.md

-# Everybody Edits Messages Protocol
+# Every Build Exist Messages Protocol
 This repository contains documentation on the PlayerIO based Every Build Exists API.

 This page is under construction.